DOCUMENTATION FOR SKYDIVERS

 - The use of a camera helmet with a camera bracket without a camera is not permissible.

-- Remember the colour and number of your flight.
+- Remember the airplane registration and number of your flight.
 Listen to the calls and board the correct aircraft.
 Remember that several like aircraft are flying at the same time.

 - Go to the boarding point when you hear your boarding call (if you are late, you will lose your ticket).